drazioti/Carmichael/README.md

 [GPLv2]: https://img.shields.io/badge/license-GPLv2-lightgrey.svg

 In this repository we provide some code for solving Modular Subset Product Problem.<br>
-We apply this problem to find Carmichael numbers by using Erdos algorithm (which uses MSPP), see section 3 of [paper](https://arxiv.org/abs/2002.07095). <br>
+We apply this problem to find Carmichael numbers by using Erdos algorithm (which uses MSPP), see section 3 of [paper](https://arxiv.org/abs/2002.07095).
-Applications of MSPP to cryptography see [here](https://github.com/drazioti/NSK-birthday-attack)<br>
 Published as:<br>
 *K. A. Draziotis, V. Martidis and S. Tiganourias, Product Subset Problem : Applications to number theory and cryptography, Book Chapter, Analysis, Cryptography and Information Science, Chapter 5, Vol. 10, World Scientific, 2023.* [https://www.worldscientific.com/worl...](https://www.worldscientific.com/worldscibooks/10.1142/13296#t=aboutBook)
+Applications of MSPP to cryptography see [here](https://github.com/drazioti/NSK-birthday-attack)<br>

 ## The code
 We provide Sagemath code, which we used to build all the (small instances) tables.